hashicorp/consul/website/source/docs/upgrade-specific.html.markdown

 if this is the case you will need to configure Consul's advertise or bind addresses before upgrading.

+#### New Web UI File Layout

+The release .zip file for Consul's web UI no longer contains a `dist` sub-folder;
+everything has been moved up one level.
+If you have any automated scripts that expect the old layout you may need to update them.

 ## Consul 0.5.1

 Consul version 0.5.1 uses a different backend store for persisting the Raft